California housing shortage: Construction costs

 The state levies higher development fees for building a single-family home than in the rest of the country on average.
 The California Legislative Analyst's Office reported it to be 266% greater, $22k vs. $6k.
 For example, the developer planning to redevelop the site of a former Naval Hospital in Oakland with a residential community of 935 homes will be paying $20M (= $21k / home) in fees to the City of Oakland's affordable housing fund.

 Labor costs are higher because of prevailing wage laws and that some projects are only approved if union labor is used.
 This was estimated at 20% more by the California LAO.
-The contribution of prevailing wage requirements to total construction cost has been estimated to be as large as a 40 percent increase.
+Multiple studies have estimated the contribution of prevailing wage requirements to total construction cost to be between a 0% and 37% percent increase, with a study finding a 0% cost increase (taking into account increased worker productivity and savings from decreased public subsidies) and all other studies finding at least a 9% cost increase.

 Material costs are higher due to building codes and standards requiring better quality materials and higher energy efficiency.

+Insurance costs

+CalMatters detailed in August 2024 how rising home insurance costs in the state were impacting landlords and renters.
+Renters are also being encouraged to take out renter's insurance policies to hedge against losing their possessions to natural disasters like fire in some parts of the state.